yuhaowang2018/Machine_learning_approach_to_Iron_based_soft_magnetic_nanocrystalline_materials_design/README.md

 The optimization steps include:

-1. Merge features of magnetic saturation, magnetostriction and coercivity together.
+1. Merge features of magnetic saturation, magnetostriction and coercivity together, fill zeros in null values.
 2. Build random forest model on each properties separately.
 3. Impose constraints on composition space, the sum of all the elements cannot exceed 100.
 4. Utilize differential evolution algorithm with four different optimization strategy: